 Michael Bezanson (2001) is an analyst for the State of Washington’s Government Management Accountability and Performance (GMAP) program.

-Deepa Bhandaru (2003) is pursuing a Ph.D. in political theory at the University of Washington-Seattle.
+Deepa Bhandaru (2003) completed a Ph.D. in political theory at the University of Washington-Seattle.

 Kaitlin Borstelmann (2008) has been working in the renewable energy industry.
 She has been a project and operation manager for a solar integrator (a company that pulls together all the designs, permits, solar modules, installers and state rebate paperwork for clients), overseeing both in-house employees and operations as well as managing solar installations in the field.
 She is currently planning to pursue an MBA with an emphasis on sustainability.